kiarafrobles/www.retroreport.org/_backstory/producer-scott-michels-discusses-what-we-know-and-dont-know-about-diets.md

 ---
-title: "Producer Scott Michels discusses what we know, and don\'t know, about diets"
+title: "Producer Scott Michels discusses what we know, and don't know, about diets"
 published: true
 date: 2016-01-04T18:35:00.000Z
-lead_copy: "Producer Scott Michels discusses what we know, and don\'t know, about eating healthy.
-It involves more guesswork than you\'d think "
+lead_copy: "Producer Scott Michels discusses what we know, and don't know, about eating healthy.
+It involves more guesswork than you'd think"
 backstory_type: backstory
 video: fighting-fat
 type: backstories